Optimally Weighted PCA for High-Dimensional Heteroscedastic Data: Introduction

 \subsection{High-dimensional and heteroscedastic data}

-Modern PCA applications span numerous and diverse areas, ranging from medical imaging~\cite{ardekani1999adi,pedersen2009ktp} to cancer data classification~\cite{sharma2015and}, genetics~\cite{leek2011acs}, and environmental sensing~\cite{papadimitriou2005spd,wagner1996sdu}, to name just a few.
-Increasingly, the number of variables measured is large, i.e., comparable to or even larger than the number of samples; the data are {\em high-dimensional}.
-Traditional asymptotic results that consider performance as only the number of samples grows do not apply well to such settings.
-New intuitions, theory and approaches are needed for the high-dimensional regime where the number of variables grows together with the number of samples~\cite{johnstone2009sco}.
+Modern applications of PCA span numerous and diverse areas across all of engineering and the sciences, ranging from medical imaging~\cite{ardekani1999adi,pedersen2009ktp} to cancer data classification~\cite{sharma2015and}, genetics~\cite{leek2010acs}, and environmental sensing~\cite{papadimitriou2005spd,wagner1996sdu}, to name just a few.
+Increasingly, the number of features measured is comparable to or even larger than the number of samples, i.e., the data are \emph{high-dimensional}.
+Traditional asymptotic analysis of the performance of methods as the number of samples grows (with a fixed number of features) do not apply well to such settings.
+Modern data analysis needs new theory and methods for the high-dimensional regime where both the number of features and number of samples are large \cite{johnstone2009sco}.

-When samples are obtained under varied conditions, they will likely have varied quality.
-In particular, some samples will have noise of larger variance than others, i.e., the data will have {\em heteroscedastic noise}.
-For example, Cochran and Horne~\cite{cochran1977swp} use a type of weighted PCA because their spectrophotometric data is obtained from averages taken over increasing windows of time; samples from longer windows have lower noise variance.
-Similarly, astronomical measurements of stars~\cite{tamuz2005cse} have heterogeneous amounts of noise among samples due to differing atmospheric effects from one sample to the next.
-Finally, modern big data inference is increasingly done using datasets built up from myriad sources, and hence one can expect heteroscedasticity will be the norm.